OpenTechSchool/python-data-intro/core/csv.md

 **TIP:** As we're moving on from radishes to aircraft, now is a good time to start a new notebook in IPython Notebook (under File->New) to keep everything organised.
 Don't forget to save your old notebook!

 Visit the [OpenFlights data page](http://openflights.org/data.html) and download their airports data file - "airports.dat".
-This is a file in CSV format.
+This is a file in CSV format, open it in a text editor if you want to have a look at it.

+## Challenge

 Can you use this file to print all of the airport names for a particular country (say, Australia or Russia)?